RajSaini23/Pickuplinesultra.com/README.md

 Your app files are **automatically built by GitHub** every time you push new code.
 You just need to download them.

-1.  **Push Code to GitHub**: Make sure all your latest changes are pushed to the `main` branch.
-This happens automatically when we make changes, or you can do it manually via the terminal.
+1.  **Push Code to GitHub**: This happens automatically when you click "Apply Changes" in Firebase Studio.
 2.  **Go to the "Actions" Tab on GitHub**:
     *   In your GitHub repository, click on the **"Actions"** tab at the top.
 If you are unsure where your repository is, you can find the link in the "Source" tab of your Firebase Studio environment.
 3.  **Find Your Completed Workflow**:
     *   You will see a list of workflows.
 Look for the latest one named **"Build Android App Bundle & APK"**.
     *   Wait for it to finish.
 It will show a **green checkmark (✅)** when it's done.
 This can take 5-10 minutes.
     *   Click on the name of the completed workflow (e.g., "Final cleanup and prep for release").
 4.  **Download the Artifacts**:
     *   On the new page, scroll down to the bottom.
 You will see a section called **"Artifacts"**.
-    *   You will find two files:
+    *   You will find two files available for download:
         *   **`app-release-bundle`**: This contains your `.aab` file for the Play Store.
         *   **`app-release-apk`**: This contains a universal `.apk` file for direct testing on phones.
     *   Click on each one to download it.
 5.  **Unzip and Find Your Files**:
     *   The downloaded files will be in `.zip` format.
 Unzip them.
     *   Inside `app-release-bundle`, you will find your **`app-release-unsigned.aab`** file.
 This is the file you will upload to the Play Store.